cihai/cihai/doc/usage.rst

 Configuration
 -------------

 By default, cihai requires no configuration.
-The defaults XDG directories on the users' system, as well as SQLite to store, seek, and retrieve the data.
+The defaults file locations are :term:`XDG Base Directory` for the users' system, as well as SQLite to store, seek, and retrieve data.

 You can override cihai's default storage and file directories via a config file.